louislam/uptime-kuma/CONTRIBUTING.md

 Here are some references:

-✅ Usually Accept:
+### ✅ Usually accepted:
 - Bug fix
 - Security fix
 - Adding notification providers
-- Adding new language files (You should go to https://weblate.kuma.pet for existing languages)
+- Adding new language files (see [these instructions](https://github.com/louislam/uptime-kuma/blob/master/src/lang/README.md))
 - Adding new language keys: `$t("...")`

-⚠️ Discussion First
+### ⚠️ Discussion required:
 - Large pull requests
 - New features

-❌ Won't Merge
+### ❌ Won't be merged:
-- A dedicated pr for translating existing languages (You can now translate on https://weblate.kuma.pet)
+- A dedicated pr for translating existing languages (see [these instructions](https://github.com/louislam/uptime-kuma/blob/master/src/lang/README.md))
 - Do not pass the auto test
 - Any breaking changes
 - Duplicated pull requests